System Design Space

 Soumith ChintalaYann LeCunMeta AI teamPyTorch community

-The PyTorch story is an example of how a small team and an open community can create technology that impacts an entire industry.
+The PyTorch story shows how a small team and an open community can build technology that reshapes an entire industry.

 References